 Program Vision, Mission, and Goals

-We envision that our graduates will positively impact the health of critically ill children through their leadership, research contributions, and excellence in patient care.
+We envision that our graduates will positively impact the lives of critically ill children through their leadership, research contributions, and excellence in patient care.

 Patient Care: We strive to improve the standard of practice and ensure the highest quality of care to children in our hospitals and around the world.
 We care for children with the highest respect for their precious lives in a family-centered, compassionate, and caring environment, and utilize evidence-based approaches to treatments that are evaluated and updated regularly.

-Education: Our program imparts knowledge, instills excitement for learning, and translates and refines questions into focused areas of research for our trainees.
-We train future leaders in pediatric critical care medicine who work in academic or private settings and deliver the highest quality care to their patients.
+Education: Our Pediatric Critical Care Fellowship Program imparts knowledge, instills excitement for learning, and translates and refines questions into focused areas of research for our trainees.
+We train future leaders in pediatric critical care medicine who work in academic or private settings and deliver the highest-quality care to their patients.
 We accomplish this by:

-The training program integrates a strong background in basic and/or clinical research with excellent clinical training in pediatric critical care medicine and is compliant with all regulations.
+The Pediatric Critical Care Fellowship Program integrates a strong background in basic and/or clinical research with excellent clinical training in pediatric critical care medicine and is compliant with all regulations.

-The overall goals of the training program are to provide an environment that permits each trainee to:
+The overall goals of the Pediatric Critical Care Fellowship Program are to provide an environment that permits each trainee to: